-The amount of public and cash assistance provided to pay for your groceries and food will depend on your total household income as well as the number of people in your family.
-Your income and basic living expenses will be factored into the amount of free groceries and food that is offered.
+The amount of public as well cash assistance provided on an EBT card to pay for your groceries and other items will depend on your total household income as well as the number of people in your family.
+Your income and basic living expenses as well as other eligibility rules will be factored into the amount of free groceries and food that is offered.

+SNAP food stamps in Florida are intended to help pay for some of the household expenses.
 A number of different types of foods can be purchased using assistance and vouchers from the state of Florida.
 Families can buy cereals, breads, dairy, fresh fruits, vegetables, meats, fish, and poultry among other items.

 Additional food can be provided by the SUNCAP program.
 This secondary resource is offered for residents who also receive public assistance from Supplemental Security Income (SSI).
 This service may be offered to people on SSI without any additional application, paperwork, or interview.
 Therefore eligibility can be immediate and streamlined.

-Temporary Cash Assistance (TCA) in Florida can offer grants and cash assistance to the needy and low income.
+Temporary Cash Assistance (TCA) in Florida can offer free government grants and cash assistance to the needy and low income.
 The resources are focused on families with children under the age of 19 that also meet the income guidelines and asset requirements that have been put into place by the state.
 This cash assistance benefit is the state of Florida TANF program.

 TCA - Relative Caregiver Program – If you are taking care of a child but are not their parent, then this program provides a monthly cash disbursement to relatives who meet eligibility rules.
-For example grandparents, uncles, aunts, and other relatives who have custody of a child under age 18 who has been court ordered as a dependent may qualify for public assistance.
-The monthly cash assistance amount provided to caregivers is more than what is provided from the Temporary Cash Assistance for one child, but the amount paid out is less than the amount paid for a child in the foster care program.
+For example grandparents, uncles, aunts, and other relatives who have custody of a child under age 18 who has been court ordered as a dependent may qualify for public assistance, with details on the ACCESS Florida website.

 Senior citizens and the disabled may qualify for cash assistance from the Optional State Supplementation.
 This Florida resource can offer a monthly cash payments to disabled or indigent elderly individuals who live in special non-institutional, residential living facilities, including adult family care homes, assisted living facilities, or mental health residential treatment hospitals and facilities.
 The supplemental program provides a monthly check that will be paid towards supplementing the individual’s income.